argonne-lcf/user-guides/docs/ai-testbed/graphcore/profiling.md

 See [Capturing IPU Reports](https://docs.graphcore.ai/projects/graph-analyser-userguide/en/latest/user-guide.html#capturing-ipu-reports) for more information.

-This section describes how to generate the files that the Graph Analyser can analyse.
+This section describes how to generate the files that the Graph Analyser can analyze.
 The Graph Analyser uses report files generated during compilation and execution by the Poplar SDK.

 ### IPU Memory Overhead